Stepping ahead with fitness

 Korean Martial Arts

-Thanks to generous community members who wanted to share their love of taekwondo with others, Boys & Girls Club of Story County members have the chance to learn a new skill that they can carry on for the rest of their lives.
+Thanks to generous community members who wanted to share their love of taekwondo with others, Boys & Girls Clubs of Story County members have the chance to learn a new skill that they can carry on for the rest of their lives.

 A Game Plan for Mind, Body, and Soul